For USA Mainland (and other islands) – we have an Etsy shop where we sell select cuttings and seeds at competitive prices.

 Chaya – $3/cutting – grows to be a small tree or shrub, abundant, often called “tree spinach”

-Katuk – $3/cutting – raw or cooked edible greens and tender shoots for cooking, has a distinct peanut taste, perennial shrub grows to 6 feet, full sun or shade.
+Katuk – (SOLD OUT) $3/cutting – raw or cooked edible greens and tender shoots for cooking, has a distinct peanut taste, perennial shrub grows to 6 feet, full sun or shade.

 Sissoo spinach Brazilian spinach – $3/cutting – great for low laying ground covers, edges, borders to paths, edible small leaves cooked just like spinach, perennial